EnderTurret/TailsLegacy/README.md

 A Minecraft mod that adds in a variety of tails, ears, wings, and other accessories.

 This is a fork of [the original project](https://github.com/kihira/Tails) that has been updated to newer versions of Minecraft and expanded with additional features.
 (This fork is based on the 1.12 branch — not the in-development rewrite.)

 ## Differences

-There are several major differences in this fork (the mod has effectively been rewritten like five times now), but here are some of the main ones:
+There are several major differences in this fork (the mod has effectively been rewritten like six times now), but here are some of the important ones:

 * Updated for modern versions of Minecraft
 * Part types rewritten into attachment points
 * New tails, "ears," wing textures, etc
 * Data-driven part, "sub type", texture, and attachment point definitions
-* A better API for other mods
-* Numerous code improvements (partially subjective)
-* Better documentation (sometimes)

 For user-facing differences (the ones you're most likely to see first):

-* "Sub types" are now another set of buttons instead of selecting them in the part list
+* "Sub-types" are now another set of buttons instead of selecting them in the part list
-	* Example: the nine tails sub type is now under the fluffy tail instead of shown separately
+	* Example: the nine tails sub-type is now under the fluffy tail instead of shown separately
 * Part type selection is now two "spinners" for selecting attachment point
 * Exporting/importing from skin is completely gone
-* Server-side Tails libraries are gone
+* Server-side Tails libraries are gone (I'm not sure they ever even did anything?)
 * Importing library entries actually works now

 ### Data format

-To support all of these changes, the Tails data format has changed (a lot):
+To support all of these changes, the Tails data format has changed significantly:

 * Part "types", "sub types", and textures are now strings, instead of integers
 * Part scale is gone (this was never used)